 Harewood House and Nostell Priory are two of the best known establishments that he furnished.
 But at least 70 clients have been identified through research based on invoices and entries in his account books.
 Over 600 pieces of furniture can be attributed to his workshop based on documentation or analysis of stylistic attributes.

 Chippendale furniture was essentially British Rococo furniture, but Chippendale kept an eye on the changing and evolving tastes of his time.

-His furniture emphasized carved ornamentation, and a love of the exotic, the new and the extraordinary.
+His furniture emphasized carved ornamentation, a love of the exotic, the new, and the extraordinary.
 He also worked in, and helped make popular, two variants of the British Rococo style, known as Chippendale Gothic and Chinese Chippendale.

 After 1765 he worked in the Adam style and the English version of Louis XVI style.
 It is possible that the work in these styles might have been carried out by his son who joined his father's business and continued to run it.